The Best Parental Control Apps of 2025

 Screen Time (not to be confused with Apple's parental control of the same name) has a free version that covers one Android device.
 The Premium subscription comes to about $84 a year.

-Norton Family is best for parents and kids who already have an open dialogue about internet safety, since the dashboard is more for guiding your conversations than instituting a total device lockdown.
+Norton Family is best for parents and kids who already have an open dialogue about internet safety because the dashboard is more for guiding your conversations than instituting a total device lockdown.
 It lacks the social media monitoring and app management of more comprehensive parental control software like Bark.
-Norton Family starts at about $50 for the first yer.
+Norton Family starts at about $50 for the first year.

 The Circle Home Plus internet filter (now part of Aura) costs $10 per month or $89 per year; however, the Aura pricing isn't listed plainly anywhere on their website and I had to dig through FAQ to find it without signing up for a plan.
 Circle Home Plus controls any device connected to your home’s Wi-Fi.
 If that sounds good to you, we recommend Bark Home instead.
 It costs about $80, and you don’t need to pay an annual fee.